ohmss/workshop-spring-reactive/README.md

 - **📘 Remote explorer**

 In the tutorial we will also work with the preview and the remote explorer.
-To switch from source explorer to remove explorer local the dekstop icon on the menu bar in the left (6th item).
+To switch from source explorer to remote explorer click on dekstop icon on the menu bar in the left (6th item from top).

 ![image](doc/img/gitpod-remote-explorer.png?raw=true)

 - **📘 Simple Browser preview**

-As of now **nothing IS running** but if you want to open a preview or a new browser use the icons as show below.
+As of now **nothing IS running** but if you want to open a preview or a new browser use the icons as shown below.

 ![image](doc/img/gitpod-preview.png?raw=true)

 #### ✅ 7c.
 Setup your application

-Locate the File `application.yaml` in the folder `src/main/resources`, there your 3 properties to update marked with `CHANGE_ME`.
+Locate the File `application.yaml` in the folder `src/main/resources`, there your 3 properties that need to be updated marked with `CHANGE_ME`.

 - Open the file
 ```bash
  gp open /workspace/workshop-spring-reactive/src/main/resources/application.yml
  ```

-- Edit the `CHANGE_ME` properties
+- Edit the lines with the `CHANGE_ME` to include the database properties.

 ```yaml
 # Enforce listening on port 9966